Table Of Contents

 • Now take total compute charges + total request charges = Month’s total charges.
 That is $3.33 + $0.6 = $3.93 for that month.

 That example delves into AWS Lambda pricing only.
-You may pay more depending on the other AWS services you use with Lambda, such as data transfer charges
+Depending on the other AWS services you use with Lambda, you may pay more, such as data transfer charges

 That’s not all.
 Suppose you use four distinct memory sizes to run four different functions.

 In that case, you’ll need to calculate the total monthly charges for each of the four functions separately.
-Then add the four costs together to arrive at the final sum you’ll pay for using commensurate AWS Lambda computing resources.
+Then, add the four costs together to arrive at the final sum you’ll pay using commensurate AWS Lambda computing resources.

 Additionally, if you need to use Provisioning Concurrency, you’ll also use a slightly different calculation because these charges can be more complex.